Vonage/vonage-python-sdk/README.md

 make install
 ```

 The tests are all written with pytest.
-You run them with:
+You can run them by using the following command:

 ```bash
 make test